 But, is this content just random or is it part of a well-executed viral advertising campaign?
 Actually, both.
 Some viral content has been created with a non-advertising or marketing purpose.
 It's “just for fun” and exist solely to raise awareness and/or inform others about something.
 However, there are those who have purposefully implemented a well-contrived viral strategy, complete with heavy preparation and well-created content (and a pinch of luck as well).

 The magic of viral marketing is its ability to make certain posts or ads spread incredibly fast.
-The best part of this technique is that viral content is shared simply because people like the content.
-The consumers end up being the ones who carry out the campaign through likes, views and/or shares.
+The best part of this technique is that viral content is shared simply because people like it.
+Consumers end up being the ones who carry out the campaign through likes, views and/or shares.
 After a campaign is launched, the advertiser is left with little to do besides wait and see how things go!

 Here at Cyberclick, we love metrics and data analysis.
-However, with viral marketing, we’ve had to accept the truth that no one knows what makes something go viral because most of it comes down to luck.
+However, with viral marketing, we’ve had to accept the fact that no one knows what makes something go viral because most of it comes down to luck.